Skip to main content

 • optimization

-22 mentions Positive Neutral Negative
+44 mentions Positive Neutral Negative

 • “The optimization is excellent, and the game ran at 144hz for me the entire time with no crashes.”

-• “This game is just ... wow I did a one sit of it and I was just so impressed by every moment of it so many emotions and messages no bugs at all runs smoothly and the game itself the narrative is just fantastic.”
+• “This game is just ... wow I did a one sit of it and I was just so impressed by every moment of it.
+So many emotions and messages, no bugs at all, runs smoothly and the game itself, the narrative is just fantastic.”

 • “It has good performance and isn’t that demanding to run.”

-• “Okay, before you start complaining, go into the game's file, find the Beginner's Guide executable file, go into compatibility, check 640 x 480, and disable full-screen optimizations.
+• “Okay, before you start complaining, go into the game's file, find the Beginner's Guide executable file, go into compatibility, check on 640 x 480, and disable full screen optimizations.
 Once the game loads, go into the game's settings, disable anti-aliasing, exit out of the game, go back to the game file, and check off 640 x 480 in the compatibility tab.
 Once done, the game should work.”

 • “While it's mostly a genuine narration, especially in the epilogue, it could not be a worse, read-what-is-in-the-script performance, and you realize, 'Oh my god.'”